MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/agent-overview.md

 ## Cloning guidelines

 Once you connect a machine using the `azcmagent connect` command, that machine receives specific resource information.
 If you're building machines by cloning them from a golden image, you must first specialize each machine before connecting it to Azure with the `azcmagent connect` command.
-Don't connect the original, golden image machine to Azure until you've created and specialized each machine.
+Don't connect the original golden image machine to Azure until you've created and specialized each machine.

-If your connected server is receiving 429 error messages, it's likely that you connected the server to Azure then used that server as the golden image for cloning.
-Since the resource information was recorded into the image, clone machines created from that image try to send heartbeat messages to the same resource.
+If your connected server is receiving 429 error messages, it's likely that you connected the server to Azure and then used that server as the golden image for cloning.
+Since the resource information was recorded into the image, cloned machines created from that image try to send heartbeat messages to the same resource.

-To resolve 429 error messages for existing machines, run `azcmagent disconnect --force-local-only` on each cloned machine, then rerun `azcmagent connect` using an appropriate credential to connect the machine to the cloud using a unique resource name.
+To resolve 429 error messages for existing machines, run `azcmagent disconnect --force-local-only` on each cloned machine, then rerun `azcmagent connect` using an appropriate credential to connect the machines to the cloud using a unique resource name.

 ## Disaster Recovery